 The tolerant capital of the largest medieval state (Until 1655)

-According to a legend, Vilnius was established by duke Gediminas in early 14th century after his dream of an iron wolf was so interpreted by a pagan oracle Lizdeika.
-Modern historians however usually claim that the city is at least as old as the Lithuanian state itself and that the country‘s first Christian church built by King Mindaugas in the 13th century stood at the same place where the Vilnius Cathedral stands today.
+According to a legend, Vilnius was established by duke Gediminas in the early 14th century, after his dream of an iron wolf was so interpreted by a pagan oracle Lizdeika.
+Modern historians, however, usually claim that the city is at least as old as the Lithuanian state itself and that the country‘s first Christian church built by King Mindaugas in the 13th century stood at the exact same spot where the Vilnius Cathedral stands today.

-In this era the irregular Old Town layout developed, walled in 1503.
-As the richness of the city grew more and more palaces, churches and monasteries adorned its narrow streets.
-Not even the 1569 Union of Lublin which created a Polish-Lithuanian confederacy with capital in Cracow rather than Vilnius was able to defuse the importance of Vilnius as the Kings still used their palace here.
+In this era, the irregular Old Town layout developed, walled in 1503.
+As the richness of the city grew, more and more palaces, churches and monasteries adorned its narrow streets.
+Not even the 1569 Union of Lublin which created a Polish-Lithuanian confederacy with capital in Warsaw rather than Vilnius was able to defuse the importance of Vilnius as the Kings still used their palace here.
 Vilnius University established in 1579 by the Jesuits became a primary center of science and education in the Eastern Europe.

 Where to see the era today?
 The Gothic churches of Saint Anne, Saint Francis, Saint Nicholas, and some others in Maironio, Šv.
 Mikalojaus, Trakų streets (all in the Old Town) date to this era (even if their interiors have been modified).
 The old campus of Vilnius University also survived the historical ravages almost intact.
 There are some very old buildings in Pilies street.